MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Mandatory parameter

-It is the same parameter as the one described in the [above section](#mandatory-parameter), and allows you to update whether the release should be considered mandatory or not.
+It's the same parameter as the one described in the [above section](#mandatory-parameter), and allows you to update whether the release should be considered mandatory or not.
 Pay attention that `--mandatory` and `--mandatory true` are equivalent, but the absence of this flag isn't equivalent to `--mandatory false`.
 Therefore, if the parameter is omitted, no change will be made to the value of the target release's mandatory property.
 You must set this parameter to `--mandatory false` to explicitly make a release optional.

 ### Description parameter

-It is the same parameter as the one described in the [above section](#description-parameter), and allows you to update the description associated with the release (for example, you made a typo when releasing, or you forgot to add a description at all).
+It's the same parameter as the one described in the [above section](#description-parameter), and allows you to update the description associated with the release (for example, you made a typo when releasing, or you forgot to add a description at all).
 If this parameter is omitted, no change will be made to the value of the target release's description property.

 ### Disabled parameter

-It is the same parameter as the one described in the [above section](#disabled-parameter), and allows you to update whether the release should be disabled or not.
+It's the same parameter as the one described in the [above section](#disabled-parameter), and allows you to update whether the release should be disabled or not.
 Pay attention `--disabled` and `--disabled true` are equivalent, but the absence of this flag isn't equivalent to `--disabled false`.
 Therefore, if the parameter is omitted, no change will be made to the value of the target release's disabled property.
 You must set this parameter to `--disabled false` to explicitly make a release acquirable if it was previously disabled.

 ### Rollout parameter

-It is the same parameter as the one described in the [above section](#rollout-parameter), and allows you to increase the rollout percentage of the target release.
+It's the same parameter as the one described in the [above section](#rollout-parameter), and allows you to increase the rollout percentage of the target release.
 This parameter can only be set to an integer whose value is greater than the current rollout value.
 Additionally, if you want to "complete" the rollout, and therefore, make the release available to everyone, you can set this parameter to `--rollout 100`.
 If this parameter is omitted, no change will be made to the value of the target release's rollout parameter.

-Additionally, as mentioned above, when you release an update without a rollout value, it is treated equivalently to setting the rollout to `100`.
+Additionally, as mentioned above, when you release an update without a rollout value, it's treated equivalently to setting the rollout to `100`.
 Therefore, if you released an update without a rollout, you can't change the rollout property of it via the `patch` command since that would be considered lowering the rollout percentage.

 ### Target binary version parameter

-It is the same parameter as the one described in the [above section](#target-binary-version-parameter), and allows you to update the **semver** range that indicates which binary version(s) a release is compatible with.
+It's the same parameter as the one described in the [above section](#target-binary-version-parameter), and allows you to update the **semver** range that indicates which binary version(s) a release is compatible with.
 This can be useful if you made a mistake when originally releasing an update (for example, you specified `1.0.0` but meant `1.1.0`) or you want to increase or decrease the version range that a release supports (for example, you discovered that a release doesn't work with `1.1.2` after all).
 If this parameter is omitted, no change will be made to the value of the target release's version property.

 ```shell
 # Add a "max binary version" to an existing release